10 Cheapest and Most Affordable Colleges in Michigan

 Public universities in Michigan charge $12,000 to $18,000 per year for international students—lower than many East and West Coast institutions.
 Schools like Lake Superior State University and Saginaw Valley State University offer some of the most budget-friendly rates.

-Community colleges provide an even cheaper alternative, with tuition averaging $7,000 to $10,000 annually for international students.
+Community colleges provide an even more affordable alternative, with tuition averaging $7,000 to $10,000 annually for international students.
 Many allow students to transfer to four-year universities, reducing total education costs.

 Beyond tuition, international students must budget for health insurance, visa fees, and living expenses, which vary based on location.
 Cities like Ann Arbor and Detroit have higher costs, while smaller college towns offer more affordable housing.
 Some universities provide merit-based scholarships and assistantships to help offset expenses.